-March is colon cancer awareness month, and it seems apropos to post my interview with Dr. Carey Strom this month.
+March is colon cancer awareness month, and it seems appropriate to post my interview with Dr. Carey Strom this month.

-Whether you are approaching or have settled into the mid life years, there are a considerable number of gastrointestinal issues that arise that need to be addressed.
-Below is my interview with Dr. Carey Strom, who has been a practicing gastroenterologist for 32 years.
+Whether you are approaching or have settled into the mid-life years, there are a considerable number of gastrointestinal issues that arise that need to be addressed.
+Below is my interview with Dr. Carey Strom, who has been a practicing gastroenterologist for thirty-two years.
 Dr. Strom received his medical degree from Chicago Medical School.
-He completed his residency at The University of Illinois, and received his fellowship from the UCLA-Cedars combined program.
+He completed his residency at the University of Illinois and received his fellowship from the UCLA-Cedars combined program.

-LW: What is the overall chief GI complaint from women in their 40’s and 50’s?
+LW: What is the overall chief GI complaint from women in their forties and fifties?